Home

 Bio

 Mthr Mel is currently Acting Chaplain at Balliol College.
 She spent her twenties studying and teaching classics in Oxford before before being sent from Mary Mags to Westcott House and Emmanuel College Cambridge.
 After serving as a curate at St Michael and All Angels Bedford Park in the Diocese of London, Mthr Mel returned to Oxford to spend five extremely happy years as Chaplain of Lincoln College.
 She loves opera and knitting and writing sermons and helping her friends with their renaissance Latin, but above all things she likes just hanging out with people.
 It was Fr Peter who introduced her to her husband Mark, a fellow classicist and theologian.
-They live in Headington with their small son Clement and Bruno the ginger cat.
+They live in Headington with their son Clement, small daughter Ursula and Bruno the ginger cat.

 Email The Revd Dr Melanie Marshall